lzenner/mptweaks/mptweaks/readme.mptweaks.english.txt

 * v2.1 - corrected a typo that would cause the install to fail and wait a bit longer to pause
 * v2.2 - adds pause on doppleganger, loupgar, and wolfwere changes
 * v2.3 - scripts are put on hold until the pause is set so that NPCs don't get free-shots during the delay
+* v3.0 - added a new component (multiplayer compatibility for the Eltan mod)

 ------------------------------------------------------------------------
 LEGAL INFORMATION